Bogdan Bogdanovic Player Props: Hawks vs. Wizards

-Bogdan Bogdanovic and his Atlanta Hawks teammates take on the Washington Wizards on Wednesday at 7:00 PM ET.
+The Atlanta Hawks, Bogdan Bogdanovic included, hit the court versus the Washington Wizards on Friday at 7:00 PM ET.

-With prop bets available for Bogdanovic, let's break down some stats and trends to help you find good wagers.
+In this article, we look at Bogdanovic's available prop bets, providing stats to help you figure out the best wagers to make.

 Bogdan Bogdanovic Prop Bets vs. the Wizards